Skip to main content

 US

-HTRF TDP-43 aggregation Detection Kit, 500 Assay Points
+HTRF TDP-43 Aggregation Kit, 500 Assay Points

 This HTRF kit is designed for an accurate measurement of TDP-43 aggregation levels in cellular models.

 For research use only.
 Not for use in diagnostic procedures.
-All products to be used in accordance with applicable laws and regulations including without limitation, consumption & disposal requirements under European REACH regulations (EC 1907/2006).
+All products to be used in accordance with applicable laws and regulations including without limitation, consumption and disposal requirements under European REACH regulations (EC 1907/2006).

 Product Variants